microsoft/onnxruntime/README.md

 ## Getting ONNX Models
 * The [ONNX Model Zoo](https://github.com/onnx/models) has popular ready-to-use pre-trained models.
 * To export or convert a trained ONNX model trained from various frameworks, see [ONNX Tutorials](https://github.com/onnx/tutorials).
-Versioning comptability information can be found under [Versioning](docs/Versioning.md#tool-compatibility)
+Versioning compatibility information can be found under [Versioning](docs/Versioning.md#tool-compatibility)
 * Other services that can be used to create ONNX models include:
   * [AutoML from AzureML SDK](https://aka.ms/automatedmldocs)
   * [Custom Vision](https://www.customvision.ai/)